 60. Information in a record that would permit a governmental body subject to chapter 21 to hold a closed session pursuant to section 21.5 in order to avoid public disclosure of that information, until such time as final action is taken on the subject matter of that information.
 Any portion of such a record not subject to this subsection, or not otherwise confidential, shall be made available to the public.
 After the governmental body has taken final action on the subject matter pertaining to the information in that record, this subsection shall no longer apply.
 This subsection shall not apply more than ninety days after a record is known to exist by the governmental body, unless it is not possible for the governmental body to take final action within ninety days.
 The burden shall be on the governmental body to prove that final action was not possible within the ninety-day period.

-61. Records of the department on aging pertaining to clients served by the state office or a local office of public guardian as defined in section 231E.3.
+61. Records of the department of health and human services pertaining to clients served by the state office or a local office of public guardian as defined in section 231E.3.

-62. Records maintained by the department on aging or office of long-term care ombudsman that disclose the identity of a complainant, resident, tenant, or individual receiving services provided by the department on aging, an area agency on aging, or the office of long-term care ombudsman, unless disclosure is otherwise allowed under section 231.42, subsection 12, paragraph “a”.
+62. Records maintained by the department of health and human services or office of long-term care ombudsman that disclose the identity of a complainant, resident, tenant, or individual receiving services provided by the department of health and human services, an area agency on aging, or the office of long-term care ombudsman, unless disclosure is otherwise allowed under section 231.42, subsection 12, paragraph “a”.

 63. Information obtained by the superintendent of credit unions in connection with a complaint response process as provided in section 533.501, subsection 3.